Encryption All The Way To The Container In ECS With Envoy

 But what if you can't send your data around in plaintext, even inside the walls of your private network?
 You may be required to use transport layer security all the way to the hosts where your containers are running.
 This is where Envoy comes in handy.
 Envoy helps with service discovery, tracing, and SSL.
 It only requires putting a container in ECR and putting a few extra lines in your task definitions.

 This blog will introduce Envoy, and then walk you through the steps to set it up in ECS.
-Or if you want to skip straight to the example project, you can clone it here.
+Or if you want to skip straight to the example project.

 What is Envoy?

 If you aren’t familiar with Envoy I recommend that you check out this blog post on the subject before reading any further.